Carolyn Hester: Biography

+In 1963 while in London, on one or possibly more occasions she recorded seven songs in front of a live television audience for the UK regional television folk and blues music series Hullabaloo, presented by the Scottish folksinger Rory McEwen; these sessions were released on DVD in 2020.
+In the late 1960s she explored psychedelic music as part of the Carolyn Hester Coalition before taking time off to raise her two daughters.

 Hester has disputed David Hajdu's depiction of her marriage to Fariña in his book Positively 4th Street: The Lives and Times of Joan Baez, Bob Dylan, Mimi Baez Fariña, and Richard Fariña.
 She has claimed that there are exaggerations in his description of the relationships among Dylan, Baez, Hester, and the Fariñas.
 She has denied that Fariña was as close to Dylan as some rock historians claim and has strongly disputed that Fariña was in any way responsible for Dylan's success as Hajdu suggested.
 Hajdu also suggested that Hester had an ongoing rivalry with Baez and her sister Mimi.
 To this day, Hester maintains that, on the contrary, she did not and does not know Baez well and that they never were rivals personally or professionally.

 In 1969, Hester married the jazz pianist-producer-songwriter David Blume, the composer of The Cyrkle's 1966 Top 40 hit "Turn Down Day."
 Together Hester and Blume formed the Outpost label.
 They also started an ethnic dance club in Los Angeles.

 In the 1980s she returned to recording and touring.
 She and Nanci Griffith performed Bob Dylan's "Boots of Spanish Leather" at Dylan's Thirtieth Anniversary Tribute Concert at Madison Square Garden in 1992.

 In 1999, Hester released a Tom Paxton tribute album.
 She appeared on the A&E television Biography of Bob Dylan in August 2000.
 Hester was awarded the Lifetime Achievement Award by the World Folk Music Association in 2003.

 Blume died in the spring of 2006.
 Hester closed the dance club Cafe Danssa a year after his death.

-She continues to perform and tour with her daughters Amy Blume and Karla Blume.
+As of spring 2022, Hester continued to perform and tour with her daughters Amy Blume and Karla Blume.
 They recorded an album We Dream Forever, released in 2010.